chinesetones/site/docs/press.markdown

 All of the content can be accessed for free.

-The engineer who created Ka formerly helped build Duolingo as its first-ever associate product manager in 2015.
+The engineer who created Ka formerly helped build Duolingo as its first-ever associate product manager.

 <br/>